 - Blankets should be made from 100% cotton fabric, flannel, polar fleece, or acrylic yarn.
 Please do not use mohair, angora or other fuzzy material because they shed and can cause breathing problems in some children.

-- Please only donate blankets that are free of contaminants.
+- Please only donate blankets that are free of contaminants and pet hair.
 If unusually strong smells due to chemicals used in detergents, fabric softeners and dryer sheets, mold and mildew or smoking products are apparent, most hospitals will discard the blanket rather than jeopardize the health of a patient.
 Washing these blankets does not always solve the problem.

 - Always check blankets carefully for pins, and remove any embellishments such as buttons that could fall off and be swallowed.